 The rest of this leaflet is just about the ALS type of MND (ALS-MND).

 ALS-MND is uncommon in the UK.
-Around 2 people in 100,000 develop ALS-MND each year.
-There are about 5,000 people in the UK with ALS-MND.
+There are about 4,000 people in the UK with ALS-MND.

 ALS-MND can affect anyone.
 ALS-MND is rare under the age of 40 years.
-It usually develops between the ages of 50 and 70 years.
-It is twice as common in men as in women.
+It usually develops between the ages of 55 and 79 years.
+It is more common in men than in women.

-For the vast majority of cases, it is not inherited and it does not run in families.
-Around 1 case in 20 is due to an inherited form of MND.
+For the majority of cases, it is not inherited and it does not run in families.
+In around 1 to 2 cases in every 20, somebody else in the family has been affected, and there may be an inherited factor involved.

 The cause is not known.
 It is thought that certain chemicals or structures that only occur in motor nerves are damaged in some way.
 The reason why the nerves become damaged is not clear.
 (It is also not clear why sensory nerves, which have a similar structure, are not affected.)
 There may be one or more environmental factors that may trigger the damage in someone who is prone to the disease.
 Research continues in order to find the underlying cause of the damage to the nerves.

-What are the symptoms of early ALS motor neurone disease (MND)?
+What are the symptoms of early ALS motor neurone disease?

 This disease affects different people in different ways.